-Some programs offer both categorical spots as well as advanced spots for the same speciality.
+Some programs offer both categorical spots as well as advanced spots for the same specialty.
 For example, at the time of this writing, I’m a categorical resident in anesthesiology at Baylor College of Medicine (BCM).
-I’m doing my intern year as well as my three years of anesthesiology within the same hospital system; however, there are several “advanced” spots reserved for applicants who did their intern TY/prelim elsewhere and will matriculate to BCM for three years of anesthesia residency.
+I’m doing my intern year and my three years of anesthesiology within the same hospital system; however, there are several “advanced” spots reserved for applicants who did their intern TY/prelim elsewhere and will matriculate to BCM for three years of anesthesia residency.
 In other words, BCM has both advanced and categorical positions for anesthesiology.
-There are several other residencies which follow a similar application structure.
+Several other residencies follow a similar application structure.
 Some programs only offer advanced spots (thereby forcing you to find an intern year elsewhere).
 Some are only categorical.
 I strongly recommend using FREIDA to research program structures!

 Please let me know if you have questions in the comments section below! 🙂